 DOUBLE-BILL: Shimura & Mifune would reunite next year for Kurosawa’s first flat-out masterpiece, STRAY DOG; then RASHOMON as chaser.

 SCREWY THOUGHT OF THE DAY: Technically, Kurosawa is considered the most Western-influenced of classic Japanese helmers, yet his themes often decry the rise of Western culture.
 Here, for example, the gangsters adopt a Western style in clothes, drink & music.
-True, but this ignores Mifune’s anti-hero with his über-West attitudes & look.
-The pic was a sensation because everyone wanted to emulate this cool cat.
+So too Mifune’s anti-hero with his über-West attitudes & look.
+The pic was a sensation partly because everyone wanted to emulate this cool cat.

 SCREWY THOUGHT OF THE DAY II: *In RED BEARD/’65, their final collaboration, Mifune more-or-less plays the wise old doctor played here by Shimura, though Kurosawa lets him kick butt to close Part I of that frustrating pic.